joehunterdev/react-complete-guide/readme.md

   - You can pass dependacies to use effect() ` [setFormIsValid,enteredEmail,entererdPassword]`
   - It helps us ensure we have one code in one place which re-runs when dependancies change
   - Its also common to re-run logic when props / state change
+  - useEffect accepts a function that is **imperative** in nature and a list of dependencies.
+When its dependencies change it executes the passed function.
+Good for timers, logging after everything has rendered
 #### What not to add as dependancy

   - add everything as use effect as dependancy except: